 Identify and discuss the implications of ineffective merchandising in a pharmacy.

 Evaluate the impact of merchandising on the financial success of a pharmacy.

 Barbara Nathan, a third-year doctor of pharmacy student, was home recently to attend a family gathering.
 There was much ado about Barbara’s progress in pharmacy school.
 Her family was asking numerous questions about school, her classes, her job, and her future.
 As the conversation continued, Barbara found the family involved in a discussion about the different pharmacies in town.
 The family had a full range of opinions that addressed everything from the pharmacies’ on-line offerings, locations, pharmacists and staff, and the store hours.

 Barbara was impressed with the conversation.
 She had never thought much about the issues being discussed by her family.
 It seemed that the pharmacy where she works as an intern, Middletown South Pharmacy, is the least liked by her family.
 Middleton South Pharmacy is perceived to be an “old standard” in the community.
 It is a traditional drugstore, built on a corner in the center of town.
-They have limited parking, a smaller front of the store where nonprescription items are sold, a nice prescription department, and an old-fashioned soda fountain that is still a busy part of the ...
+They have limited parking, a smaller front of the store where nonprescription items are sold, a nice prescription department, and an old-fashioned soda fountain that is still a busy ...